briri/Figshare_to_maDMP/README.md

 Convert FigShare JSON to RDA Common Standard maDMP JSON

 ## Requirements
-Ruby >= 2.6.3
+- Ruby >= 2.6.3
-A Figshare user account and an application defined for API access
+- A Figshare user account and an application defined for API access

 ## Installation
 - Clone the repository
 - Run `bundle install`
+- Make a copy of the config file and add your credentials to it

 ## Running the prototype
 - Run `ruby figshare_to_madmp.rb`